Mathseeds White Paper

 Klibanoff, R. S., Levine, S. C., Huttenlocher, J., Vasilyeva, M. & Hedges, L. V. (2006).
 Preschool children’s mathematical knowledge: The effect of teacher “Math Talk”.
 Developmental Psychology, 42 (1), 59–69.

 Li, Q. & Ma, X. (2010).
-A meta-analysis of the effect of computer technology on school pupils’ mathematics learning.
+A meta-analysis of the effect of computer technology on school students’ mathematics learning.
 Educational Psychology Review, 22 (3), 215–243.

 Manner, B. (2001).
-Learning styles and multiple intelligences in pupils.
+Learning styles and multiple intelligences in students.
 Journal of College Science Teaching, 30 (6), 390–393.

 Marzano, R. J. (2007).
 The art and science of teaching: A comprehensive framework for effective instruction.
 Alexandria, VA: Association for Supervision and Curriculum Development.